NischhalNidhi/TaskManagerAPI/Readme.md

-# My task manager project.A simple and intuitive task manager application to help you organize and keep track of your tasks efficiently.
+# My task manager project.
+A simple and intuitive task manager application to help you organize and keep track of your tasks efficiently.

 ## Features